Naitreey/notes-and-knowledge/cs/python/testing.rst

 - ``mock_calls``. a list of all calls to the mock object and all its descendant mocks, in calling order, as ``call`` instances.

+- ``__class__``.
+This is property.
+Default is just a mock class.
+If a spec is provided, this returns the class of the spec or spec itself if already a class.
+Can be assigned, so that mock became instance of that class.

 assertions
 ^^^^^^^^^^